Tuesday's Scottish Gossip

 Last updated on .From the section Scottish

-Celtic have agreed a season-long loan for Lorient defender Moritz Jenz, with a potential option to buy the 23-year-old who has failed to hold down a regular start for the Ligue 1 club a year into his five-year contract following last summer's move from Lausanne-Sport, according to L'Equipe.
+Celtic have agreed a season-long loan for Lorient centre-half Moritz Jenz, with a potential option to buy the 23-year-old who has failed to hold down a regular start for the Ligue 1 club a year into his five-year contract following last summer's move from Lausanne-Sport, according to L'Equipe.
 (The Scotsman)

 Australia midfielder Aaron Mooy is closer to signing for Celtic after the former St Mirren, Huddersfield Town and Brighton & Hove Albion 31-year-old came through a medical on Monday after quitting Shanghai Port following an unhappy two-year spell with the Chinese club.
 (Scottish Sun)

-Former Rangers and Auxerre goalkeeper Lionel Charbonnier has has hinted that 25-year-old Zambia striker Fashion Sakala, whose pre-season with Rangers has been hampered by injury, is "coming" to the club promoted back to Ligue 1.
+Former Rangers and Auxerre goalkeeper Lionel Charbonnier has hinted that 25-year-old Zambia striker Fashion Sakala, whose pre-season with the Ibrox side has been hampered by injury, is "coming" to the club promoted back to Ligue 1.
 (Daily Record)

 Scotland midfielder Billy Gilmour, the Rangers youth product who spent last season with Norwich City, is set for another loan spell away from Chelsea after the 21-year-old was released from the first-team's pre-season training squad.
 (Daily Mail)